davegill/TWC_VALIDATION/README.md

 ## TWC_VALIDATION ##

 The purpose of the TWC_VALIDATION code is to provide an objective evaluation of the _sameness_ of the output from different MPAS simulations.
 With this validation test, we expect the results to be nearly identical.
+This scheme only works with MPAS global simulations.

 #### Example Uses for this Code ####